brianekummer/autohotkey-older/Read Me.md

     └── Experiments

+## Tips
+- AFter changing an environment variable, I have to CLOSE and RESTART AHK to get the new value(s).
+Reloading the current script is not enough.

 ## Dependencies
 - IntelliJ
   - Plugin "macOS Dark Mode Sync" by Johnathan Gilday automatically switches between Darcula and Intellij when OS changes